LaST-R1: Reinforcing Robotic Manipulation via Adaptive Physical Latent Reasoning: Experiments

 \subsection{Simulation Experiment}

-\textbf{Settings.} We validate our method on four LIBERO task suites \cite{liu2023libero}: LIBERO-Spatial, LIBERO-Object, LIBERO-Goal, and LIBERO-Long, each comprising 10 distinct manipulation tasks.
-All setups feature a simulated Franka Panda with a single front-view observation with 256 $\times$ 256 resolution.
-Following prior VLA RL work~\cite{li2025simplevla}, we adopt a two-stage training pipeline.
-We first perform a SFT warm-up using a single randomly selected expert trajectory per task, enabling a controlled evaluation of the subsequent RL post-training.
-We then transition to online RL, iteratively collecting rollouts and updating the policy within the simulator.
+\textbf{Settings.} We validate our method on four LIBERO task suites \cite{liu2023libero}: LIBERO-Spatial, LIBERO-Object, LIBERO-Goal, and LIBERO-Long, each comprising 10 distinct tasks.
+All setups feature a simulated Franka Panda with a single front-view observation at 256 $\times$ 256 resolution.
+Following~\cite{li2025simplevla}, we adopt a two-stage training pipeline.
+We first perform an SFT warm-up using a single randomly selected data per task, followed by online RL to iteratively collect rollouts and update the policy within the simulator.
 More training details are placed in Appendix \ref{appendix:warmup} and \ref{appendix:rl_libero}.
 Finally, performance is measured by the average Success Rate (SR) across 50 held-out test scenarios for each task.